-Garrick F. Wong DMD Orthodontics provides surgical orthodontic services in Cos Cob, CT.
+Garrick F. Wong DMD Orthodontics provides surgical orthodontic services to patients in Cos Cob and throughout Greenwich, CT.
 Call 203-625-9888 to learn more and schedule your appointment.

 Most of the time, orthodontists can treat patients with common orthodontic appliances, such as braces, Invisalign, retainers, and the like.
 Occasionally, though, there are more severe cases that require a more in-depth procedure.

 Surgical orthodontics, also known as orthognathic surgery, most often involves an orthodontist and an oral surgeon.
 This surgery is needed when jaw irregularities cannot be corrected with traditional orthodontic devices.
 With surgical orthodontics, we can improve the appearance of the face and the patient’s ability to chew, speak, and breathe properly.

 Children rarely need orthognathic surgery because we can accomplish the same goals by influencing the growth of the jaw as it develops.
 Because an adult’s jaws are fully formed, often the only way to correct problems with the bite or facial aesthetics are through surgical orthodontics.